rexcontrols/REXexamples/0122_UniPi/0122-14_Pool_Automation_Extended/README.md

 the onboard relay 5 is switched on and off with a hysteresis of 0.5°C.

-The measured temperature and status of the relay is recorded in the TRND blocks which allow displaying of the trends (graphs) in the RexView diagnostic tool.
+The measured temperature and status of the relay is recorded in the TRND blocks which allow displaying of the trends (graphs) in the *REXYGEN Diagnostics* diagnostic tool.

 ## Prerequisites ##

-- RexCore and RPiDrv modules must be installed and running on the Raspberry Pi.
+- *REXYGEN Runtime Core* and RPiDrv modules must be installed and running on the Raspberry Pi.
 - Owserver (part of the OWFS package) must be installed, correctly configured and running on the Raspberry Pi.
 - I2C bus must be enabled on the Raspberry Pi.
 - The DS18B20 temperature sensor must be connected.